konstantin-lukas/anzol/README.md

 - <b>useFetch:</b> Fetches data without showing stale responses and allows writing easy-to-understand code that
 - communicates intention.
 - <b>useDefer:</b> Delays the update of a value until that value has stopped changing for a chosen amount of time.
+- <b>useFirstRender:</b> Returns true on the first render and false otherwise.
+- <b>useToggle:</b> Provides a simple boolean toggle that does not persist between page reloads.

 ## Installation
 Anzol is available on the NPM registry.
 To install it, just run: